ecsyjs/ecsy-three/README.md

   .addObject3DComponent(mesh, scene); // mesh is parented to the scene entity
 ```

-`addObject3DComponent()` will add the `Object3DComponent` as well as a series of `ThreeTagComponent`s.
+`addObject3DComponent()` will add the `Object3DComponent` as well as a series of `TagComponent`s.
 For example, when adding a `Scene` object3d to an entity, it will also add the `SceneTagComponent`.
 For the `Mesh` object3d, a `MeshTagComponent` will be added.
 These tag components can be used in `System` queries to get instances of certain object3ds.
 You can then use `entity.getObject3D()` to get the object3d for that entity.

 ```javascript
 import { MeshTagComponent, Object3DComponent } from "ecsy-three";